briankoser/sosoreads/README.md

 - [BetterReads](https://github.com/thejessleigh/betterreads) (Python) was my first name idea and looks great.
 It was built on goodreads2, another Python wrapper.
 - I haven't looked at them in-depth yet, but there are a bunch of Node versions: [fff-graphql-goodreads](https://github.com/mpj/fff-graphql-goodreads), [goodreads-api-node](https://github.com/baahrens/goodreads-api-node), [goodreads.js](https://github.com/AnalogJ/goodreads.js), [goodreads-json](https://github.com/rosnovsky/goodreads-json), [goodreads-json-api](https://github.com/myke11j/goodreads-json-api), [Goodreads review JSON export](https://github.com/remy/goodreads), and [node-goodreads](https://github.com/bdickason/node-goodreads).

 My goal with sosoreads is to provide a clean interface to the book-related resources.
-I will not implement the social resources (friends, notifications, etc.).
+I will not implement the social resources (friends, notifications, etc.). v1 will be read-only. v2 will provide writing.

 ## To Do